 The other question is should the owned house be assumed to have notional rent?
 The answer is No. If you receive actual rent then show, only then you need to pay tax on that.

-3. Own flat in city of employment and stay with parents/siblings in the same city and pay them rent
+Own house in city of employment and stay with parents/siblings in the same city and pay them rent

 The situation is similar as discussed above with the difference being your landlord or landlady is your close relative like parents/siblings.
 Any such rental transaction is full with suspicion and so you should be very careful if you use this for tax saving.
 You must do the following: